 The Student Board of Directors helps Prof. Keutsch to run the course and provides feedback from students on how the course is going.
 The Board consists of one representative from each discussion/lab section, chosen from the students in that section.
-The board will meet nearly every week at 1:20 PM on Mondays to discuss course policies, structure, and content.
+The board will meet nearly every week at 4:35 PM on Mondays to discuss course policies, structure, and content.
 Meetings will take from half an hour to an hour depending on how much we have to discuss.
 Your TA will solicit volunteers for this role in your first discussion.
-If you are interested in serving as your class representative, send Prof. Keutsch an email (chem109fk@chem.wisc.edu) as soon as possible.
-Include your name, your email address, and your discussion section number (501, 502, 503, 504, 505, 506, etc.) in your message; if possible, include your TA's name.
+If you are interested in serving as your class representative, send Prof. Keutsch an email chem109fk@chem.wisc.edu) as soon as possible explaining why you would like to be a member of the board.
+Include your name, your email address, and your discussion section number (541, 542, 543, 544, 545, 546, etc.) in your message; if possible, include your TA's name.